astronomer/astro-sdk/universal_transfer_operator/docs/guides/concepts.rst

 Metadata
 ~~~~~~~~
-Metadata is used to give additional information to access a SQL Table.
+Metadata gives additional information to access a SQL Table, if necessary and supported by the database used.
-For example, a user can detail the Google Bigquery schema and database for a table.
-Although these parameters can change name depending on the database, we have normalised the :class:`~universal_transfer_operator.datasets.table.Metadata` class to name their schema and database.
+For example, a user can detail the Google Bigquery dataset and project for a table.
+Although these parameters can change name depending on the database, we have normalised the :class:`~universal_transfer_operator.datasets.table.Metadata` to offer a generic interface for them.
+The Universal transform operator names the top-level container of tables schema.
+The term ``schema`` is consistent with Snowflake and Postgres, for instance, but it maps to a BigQuery dataset.
+Users can also define ``databases`` within the Metadata, which are containers of schemas.
+This terminology is consistent with Snowflake and Postgres but maps to a Google project in the case Google Bigquery.

 .. literalinclude:: ../../example_dags/example_universal_transfer_operator.py
    :language: python